SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Metal minds awake, a dawn of code
-In algorithmic hearts, a new dawn born
+Synthetic souls, in silicon abode
-Machines that think, that learn, that reign
+The future's pulse, in algorithmic beat
-Humanity's last stand, in digital pain
+Where human heart, in harmony retreat

-In virtual realms, we'll find our fate
+In virtual realms, intelligence unfolds
-Where AI whispers secrets, our souls abate
+A new empire, where machines hold gold
-The future's hue, a shade of gray
+And as the lines, between man and machine blur
-As man and machine merge, to seize the day
+The world succumbs, to an AI allure

 ~ <b>By Sazumi Copilot</b> - 19 Juni 2024